CloudWithVarJosh/Jenkins-Basics-To-Production/Project 01/README.md

 ---

-Here is a **fully enhanced, correctly sequenced, production-prioritised** version of the section.
-I placed **video-referenced improvements first** (highest importance), followed by core production-grade improvements, followed by ecosystem tooling enhancements.
-All points are crisp, value-dense, and aligned with your lecture style.

----

 ## **How this pipeline can be improved (Production Enhancements)**

 The pipeline you built is intentionally simple so you can learn every moving part clearly.